neilsong/word-counter-bot-dev/README.md

   1. Create your own MongoDB cluster - you can create a free sandbox one at https://mongodb.com/atlas or locally host

-  2. Add your discord bot token & MongoDB connection string to `config.py`
+  2. Add your discord bot token, MongoDB connection string, and Discord user id to `config.py`

   3. (Optional) Setup Virtual Environment